Rut Ingólfsdóttir: Awards and recognitions

 Rut Ingólfsdóttir has been awarded various awards and recognitions for her work.
 In 1990, she was made Commander of the Order of the Falcon for her contribution to music in Iceland.
 In 2017, she was awarded the Honorary Lifetime Achievement Award at the Icelandic Music Awards.
 She also received various nominations for the Icelandic Music Awards, including as Performer of the Year in 2001.

 Personal life

 Rut is married to Björn Bjarnason, former Minister of Education and Culture and Minister of Justice in Iceland.
 They have two children.
+Her older sister is the choral conductor Þorgerður Ingólfsdóttir.